 Some futures, foreign currency contracts and "non-equity options" (i.e., certain listed options, such as those on a "broad-based" securities index) - but excluding any "securities futures contract" that is not a "dealer securities futures contract" (both as defined in the Code) and any interest rate swap, currency swap, basis swap, interest rate cap, interest rate floor, commodity swap, equity swap, equity index swap, credit default swap, or similar agreement - in which a fund may invest will be subject to section 1256 of the Code ("Section 1256 Contracts").
 Section 1256 Contracts a Fund holds at the end of each taxable year, other than Section 1256 Contracts that are part of a "mixed straddle" with respect to which it has made an election not to have the following rules apply, must be "marked-to-market" for federal tax purposes, with the result that unrealized gains or losses will be treated as though they were realized.
-Sixty percent of any net gain or loss recognized on these deemed sales, and 60% of any net realized gain or loss from any actual sales of Section 1256 Contracts also may be marked-to-market for purposes of the Excise Tax.
+Sixty percent of any net gain or loss recognized on these deemed sales, and 60% of any net realized gain or loss from any actual sales of Section 1256 Contracts, will be treated as long-term capital gain or loss, and the balance will be treated as short-term capital gain or loss.
+Section 1256 Contracts also may be marked-to-market for purposes of the Excise Tax.
 These rules may operate to increase the amount that a fund must distribute to satisfy the distribution requirement (i.e., with respect to the portion treated as short-term capital gain, which will be taxable to its shareholders as ordinary income when distributed to them), and to increase the net capital gain a fund recognizes, without in either case increasing the cash available to the relevant Fund.

 Taxation of Shareholders - Distributions.
-Each Fund intends to distribute monthly to its shareholders substantially all of its investment company taxable income (computed without regard to the deduction for dividends paid), its net tax-exempt income, if any, and any net capital gain (net long-term capital gains in excess of net short-term capital losses, taking into account any capital loss carryforwards).
-The distribution of investment company taxable income (as so computed) and net capital gain will be taxable to Fund shareholders regardless of whether the shareholders receive these distributions in cash or reinvest them in additional Shares.
+Each Fund intends to distribute annually to its shareholders substantially all of its investment company taxable income (computed without regard to the deduction for dividends paid), its net tax-exempt income, if any, and any net capital gain (net long-term capital gains in excess of net short-term capital losses, taking into account any capital loss carryforwards).
+The distribution of investment company taxable income (as so computed) and net capital gain will be taxable to Fund shareholders regardless of whether the shareholder receives these distributions in cash or reinvests them in additional Shares.